 The options for 3D printing materials are expanding, even though thermoplastics first drew the most attention.
 It is anticipated that these developments in 3D printing technology will propel market expansion.
 Metals, earthenware fabrication, glass, composites, plastics, paper, and bio-inks for printing are all used in additive manufacturing (AM).
 NASA said in 2017 that it had successfully tested an igniter consisting of various metal alloys.
 This bi-metallic capability might cut the cost of making rocket motors by 33% and the fabrication time in half.
 Metals and metal alloys have advanced AM and 3D printing in several applications.

 Get more information on this report Download Sample Report

-The global 3D printing metal market share is segmented by form, technology, metal type, end-user, and region.
+The global 3D printing metal market is segmented on type, form, end-user, and region.

-Based on form, the global 3D printing metal market is segmented into Powder and Filament.
+Region-wise, the global 3D printing market is segmented into North America, Europe, Asia-Pacific, and LAMEA.

 Regional Growth Insights Request Sample Pages